 - A course on signal transduction that teaches rigor and reproducibility in science (BIOL 2410).

-- One elective course based on the student's research and career interests.
+- One elective course based on the student's research and career interests; more electives can be taken if desired.
 See below for a list of some available elective courses.

 Course credits are also obtained for graduate independent study (research) throughout the Ph.D. process.
 These credits are taken every semester as BIOL 2980, Graduate Independent Study (research).
 During the Covid-19 pandemic, BIOL 2980 is designated as a hybrid course, which involves a combination of in-person (in laboratories) and remote learning.